-Note: If the receiver has completed the catch, remains upright with the ball firmly in his control, the ball is dead in Team B's end zone and is a touchdown.
+Note: If the receiver remains upright with the ball and maintains control long enough to perform an act common to the game, the ball is dead in Team B's end zone and is a touchdown.
 If he then goes to the ground as the result of a second occurrence, it remains a touchdown.
 If he goes to the ground during the process of the catch and loses the ball, whether on his own or due to contact by an opponent, then the pass is incomplete (Rule 12-3-2-a).

-34. Pass at the sideline
+33. Pass at the sideline

 First and 10 on the A-20.
 A10 throws a forward pass to A80 who controls the ball and gets his left foot down in bounds at the A-35 near the sideline and maintains control of the ball as he goes to the ground out of bounds.
 The pass is ruled incomplete.
 RULING: Reviewable play regarding whether the pass was complete or incomplete.
-Reverse to completed pass.
-A 1-10 on A-35, start clock on the Referee's signal or snap depending on time remaining in the half (Rules 12-3-2-a and 12-3-3-h).
+Overturn to completed pass.
+A 1-10 on A-35, start clock on the referee's signal or snap depending on time remaining in the half (Rules 12-3-2-a and 12-3-3-h).